takp/poc-base/README.md

 # poc-base

-This is base repository for PoC code.
+This is base repository for PoC (Proof of Concept) code.

 ## Usage